How to Help the Environment and Your Brand

 Build Green Brand Loyalty and Build Your Brand

 A recent Nielsen survey indicates that going green can help the planet and your ROI.
-Offering custom reusable promotional products like reusable bags, seed paper and eco-friendly drinkware are effective marketing tools that reinforce your branding message, while also making a clear statement regarding your stance on environmental issues.
+Offering custom reusable promotional products like eco-friendly reusable bags made from recycled materials, seed paper and eco-friendly drinkware are effective marketing tools that reinforce your branding message, while also making a clear statement regarding your stance on environmental issues.
 This green message clearly speaks to consumers and strengthens relationships.

 Giving Customers What They Want